fread-ink/epub-cfi-resolver/README.md

 ## Parser

-Supported:

-* Step Reference to Child Element or Character Data (/)
-* XML ID Assertion ([)
-* Step Indirection (!)
-* Character Offset (:)
-* Temporal Offset (~)
-* Spatial Offset (@)
-* Temporal-Spatial Offset (~ + @)
-* Text Location Assertion ([)
-* Side Bias ([ + ;s=)

-Not supported:

-* XML/HTML entitites
-* Simple Ranges
-* Sorting CFIs

-Current XML/HTML entitites are not decoded.
-This can result in the offset into text nodes being offset by some amount in some rare edge cases.

-Simple Ranges are not fully supported.
-They are parsed as the beginning location of the range.
-That is, for triples like <prefix>,<range-start>,<range-end> they are parsed as <prefix><range-start>.

-Sorting CFIs, which is the same as computing their relative locations, is defined by the official spec but does not seem like a terribly useful feature.
-When do you ever have the need to sort a set of links by how deeply into a target document they link?
+Sorting CFIs, which is the same as computing their relative locations, is defined by the official spec but not supported by this library.
+It's unclear to the author when this feature would be useful.

 ## Resolver